the-gingerbread-man/c-stuff/duplicates/ch2/README.md

                                             ** *
 5. Zero out the bits of x between p and (p - n) by applying a bitwise & and x-mask.
 6. Return the bitwise OR of x and y.

+### Invert
+Takes one unsigned int (x) and returns x with the n bits beginning at position p inverted.

+Ex: invert(170u, 4, 3) (o = expected output)
+x = 1010.1010
+o = 1010.0100
+changed: ***

+Algorithm:
+note: (Can't just call setbits() because that will use the rightmost bits of y, not the same-position bits).
+1. Create a mask for bits where p > bit-position > p - n i.e. p = 4, n = 2, mask = 1111.0011
+2. Apply AND to x and the mask to get the unaffected part of x.
+3. Apply XOR to the one's complement (inverse) of x to isolate the inverted part.
+4. Combine the unaffected and inverted parts of x with OR, and return.